British PM May tries to sell Brexit deal to ministers

 The weakest British leader in a generation, she has to try to get the deal approved by parliament before exiting the bloc on March 29, 2019.

-Brexiteers in May’s Conservative Party accused her of surrendering to the EU and said they would vote the deal down.
+Brexit campaigners in May’s Conservative Party accused her of surrendering to the EU and said they would vote down the deal.
 The Northern Irish Democratic Unionist Party (DUP) which props up May’s minority government questioned whether she would be able to get parliamentary approval.

-“From what we have seen and heard we do not believe this deal is the best deal,” said Jeffrey Donaldson, a DUP lawmaker.
-“This deal has the potential to lead to the break-up of the United Kingdom and that is not something we can support.”
+“It’s a question of whether we are separating the union, whether we are dealing with the United Kingdom in a way that leaves us adrift in the future and, as the leader of unionism in Northern Ireland, I’m not about to agree to that,” DUP leader Arlene Foster told Sky News.

 The British cabinet will meet at 1400 GMT.